arman-man/Data-Management-System/README.md

 # Job-Application-Management-System
-Developed a web application of a database system for managing job applications.
+Developed a web application of a database system for job application management.

 Created a responsive user interface using Handlebars.js, HTML, CSS, and Bootstrap.